 As always, we invite our listeners to email us at this address: firstname.lastname@example.org We welcome feedback, requests and suggestions.
 You can also contact Darren on twitter @limdarrenj

-Thanks to AIIA intern Isabel Hancock for research and audio editing, and Rory Stenning for composing our theme music.
+We thank outgoing AIIA intern Isabel Hancock for her help with research and audio editing, and XC Chong for research, and also welcome incoming AIIA intern Maddy Gordon.
+Thanks also to Rory Stenning for composing our theme music.

 Elizabeth Pisani, “The unpalatable lesson of coronavirus: dictatorships can be effective”, Prospect Magazine, 28 February 2020: https://www.prospectmagazine.co.uk/magazine/the-unpalatable-lesson-of-coronavirus-dictatorships-can-be-effective-china-world-health-organisation